The CustomDestinations-ms File Format Explained

 [ LNK #1 ][ LNK #2 ] ... [ LNK #entry_count ]

-[ trailing footer / padding ]
+[ trailing footer 0xBABFFBAB / padding ]

-Each destination is a standard MS-SHLLINK shell link, identical in shape to the numbered streams found inside AutomaticDestinations.
-That means the same LNK parser is reused: ShellLinkHeader, optional LinkTargetIDList, LinkInfo, the StringData blocks, and any ExtraData blocks (notably the TrackerDataBlock with its volume/machine IDs and droid GUIDs).
-Target path, working directory, command-line arguments, icon location, and the three FILETIME timestamps all come from the LNK itself — the CustomDestinations container does not duplicate them.
+Each destination is a standard MS-SHLLINK shell link, identical in shape to the numbered streams inside an Automatic file.
+Same parser, no special-casing.
+You get ShellLinkHeader, optional LinkTargetIDList, LinkInfo with the VolumeID and LocalBasePath, the StringData strings (NAME_STRING, RELATIVE_PATH, WORKING_DIR, COMMAND_LINE_ARGUMENTS, ICON_LOCATION), and any ExtraData blocks.
+The TrackerDataBlock survives here too with its volume and machine IDs and droid GUIDs.
+Target path, working directory, command-line arguments, icon location and the three FILETIME timestamps all come from inside the LNK.

 Pinned items and the Tasks category